panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Now, if you open the [demo](https://codesandbox.io/s/form-validation-sosi5?file=/src/App.js) and click the *Submit* button, the form is going to be validated.

-If, for example, you haven't introduced anything into the *Name* field and clicked *Submit*, then the *Name* field is going to be highlighted with a validation error message displayed nearby.
+If, for example, you haven't introduced anything into the *Name* field and clicked *Submit*, then the *Name* field is highlighted with an error message nearby.

 ![Form validation error](./images/html-form-validation-error.png)